libavg/libavg/sphinxdoc/basenodes.rst

         .. py:method:: unlink([kill=False])

-            Removes a node from it's parent container and optionally deletes all resources the node holds.
+            Removes a node from its parent container and optionally deletes all resources the node holds.
 In the default case, :py:meth:`unlink` is equivalent to :samp:`node.getParent().removeChild(node.getParent().indexOf(node))`,
             except that if the node has no parent, unlink does nothing.
 Also in the